 True and False Items

 True and false items are easy to make.
 You write a statement and you ask the student if the statement is true or not.
 In comparison to other test items, true and false items can be made quickly.
-However, there are some concerns with there use.
+However, there are some concerns with their use.

 One problem with true and false items is that a student who guesses has a 50% chance of success.
 This means on average, that a student who knows nothing could get 50% on a true and false test if all they did was guess.
 Even though they failed, this is a high grade for someone who knows nothing.

-One way to deal with this, is that when a student identifies that a statement is false, they also need to indicate what aspect of the statement is incorrect.
+One way to deal with this is that when a student identifies that a statement is false, they also need to indicate what aspect of the statement is incorrect.
 Below is an example.

-Directions: For each statement below read the statement and place a check next to true if the state is true or next to false if the statement is false.
+Directions: For each statement below read the statement and place a check next to true if the statement is true or next to false if the statement is false.
 If the statement is false, underline the word in the statement that is false and write the correct word in the space provided.